You are here

 Law Enforcement Special Agent Level I

-Education and experience requirements at this level are contained in Title 74 O.S.
-Section 150.8A: An Agent, at the time of his appointment to the Bureau, shall be at least twenty-one (21) years of age and shall possess a bachelor's degree from an accredited college or university.
+Requirements at this level are at the time of the appointment to the Bureau, shall be at least twenty-one (21) years of age and shall possess a bachelor’s degree from an accredited college or university and two years of law enforcement experience with a governmental law enforcement agency and must be a certified CLEET peace officer or possess a certification by reciprocity agreement from another state.

 Criminalist Level I